dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 ## Disable Self-Monitoring

-By default, self-monitoring is enabled for the Dash0 Kubernetes operator as soon as you deploy a Das0 operator configuration resource with an export.
+By default, self-monitoring is enabled for the Dash0 operator as soon as you deploy a Das0 operator configuration resource with an export.
 That means, the operator will send self-monitoring telemetry to the Dash0 Insights dataset of the configured backend.
 Disabling self-monitoring is available as a setting on the Dash0 operator configuration resource.